elayer/Airline-Passenger-Satisfaction-Clustering-Classification/README.md

 ## Airline Passenger Satisfaction Clustering & Classification Project - Overview:

-* Created a model as well as customer segments to identify which customers are reviewing their flight experience as satisfactory in addition to using identified customer segments for marketing and business decision purposes.
+* This project's goal is to identify factors that lead to flight experience satisfaction, and potentially identify groups of flight experiences with consistent satisfaction scores.

-* Performed EDA to extract and investigate insights within the data.
+* Performed an exploratory data analysis to extract and investigate insights within the data.
 I managed to find some interesting details of the data, including which customers were more likely to be satisfied with their flight experience.
-Following this, I thought to also perform clustering techniques on the data to identify if there are any review patterns within the data.

-* Following this, I built a classifier model to predict instances of when a person may leave a satisfied review using a myriad of different algorithms.
+* Created classifier models to identify which customers are reviewing their flight experience as satisfactory in addition to using finding customer segments which can be used for marketing and business decision purposes.

 * NOTE: I did not collect or generate this data personally.
 The data used for this project comes from Kaggle at the following link: https://www.kaggle.com/datasets/teejmahal20/airline-passenger-satisfaction